seismic-initiative/consciOS-paper/paper-edited.md

 * Structures are encoded as formal graphs, policies, or code artifacts and can be measured via structural metrics (centrality, modularity, information flows).
 * Mental models are assessed via structured belief inventories, cognitive mapping, or inferred from policy parameters in trained agents.

-Consequence for the ConsciOS architecture: the Iceberg Model provides the causal ladder used to argue where and how “frequency” and “coherence” interventions (see Section 4) operate.
-Interventions framed as “raising frequency” are hypothesized to effect change by altering internal constraints (mental models) and thereby shifting structural dynamics that produce different patterns and events.
+Consequence for the ConsciOS architecture: the Iceberg Model provides the causal ladder used to argue where and how "frequency" and "coherence" interventions (see Section 4) operate.
+Interventions framed as "raising frequency" are hypothesized to effect change by altering internal constraints (mental models) and thereby shifting structural dynamics that produce different patterns and events.
 [Hypothesis]

 [Figure 1: Iceberg Model diagnostic hierarchy spanning events, patterns, structures, and mental models.]